Minissha Lamba

-Minissha Lamba (born 18 January 1985) is an Indian actress and poker player who appeared in Hindi films.
-She made her debut with Yahaan (2005).
-Her other notable films include Honeymoon Travels Pvt.
-Ltd. (2007), Bachna Ae Haseeno (2008), Well Done Abba (2010), and Bheja Fry 2 (2011).

-In 2014 she participated in Colors TV's Bigg Boss 8.
+Minissha Lamba (born 18 January 1985) is an Indian actress who appeares primarily in Hindi films.
+Lamba made her acting debut with Yahaan (2005).
+Her notable films include Corporate (2006), Honeymoon Travels Pvt.
+Ltd. (2007), Bachna Ae Haseeno (2008), Well Done Abba (2010) and Bheja Fry 2 (2011).
+In 2014 she participated in the reality show Bigg Boss 8.

 Early life

 Minisha Lamba was born into a Punjabi Sikh family, to Kawel Lamba and Manju Lamba in New Delhi in 1985.

 She studied at Chettinad Vidyashram School, Chennai for a year and then shifted to Army Public School, Srinagar where she completed her schooling.
 She majored in English (Hons.) from Miranda House, University of Delhi.

 Career

 While studying at Delhi University, Lamba began to model for ad campaigns like LG, Sony, Cadbury, Hajmola, Airtel, Sunsilk etc. She was also a part of the Femina's Generation "W" ad.
 During an ad shoot for Cadbury she was approached by Bollywood director, Shoojit Sircar, who signed her to act in his film Yahaan (2005).
 She had begun filming for Yahaan while still in Miranda House college.
 She subsequently began to play supporting and then leading roles in films such as Corporate, Rocky: The Rebel, Anthony Kaun Hai, Honeymoon Travels Pvt.
 Ltd., Anamika, Shaurya and Dus Kahaniyaan.